buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_3/Lesson_1_Set_up_your_React_app.md

 **NOW** — go ahead and head back to your code editor and let’s get some basic things in here.

 First, change your one-liner!
-Head to the `index.js` file and update your title and description with the type of generator you’re making.
+Head to the `index.js` file in `pages folder` and update your title and description with the type of generator you’re making.
 We are going to be building a silly picture generator, so I’ll change mine to — “Silly picture generator” + change the description to "Turn me into anyone you want!
 Make sure you refer to me as "abraza" in the prompt".

 ```jsx
 const Home = () => {